Installing Apptainer

 The Apptainer codebase includes a test suite that is run during development using CI services.

-If you would like to run the test suite locally you can run the test targets from the builddir directory in the source tree:
+If you would like to run the test suite locally you can run the test

-• make unit-test runs basic unit tests
+runs basic unit testsmake integration-test

-• make e2e-test runs end-to-end tests, which exercise a large number of operations by calling the Apptainer CLI with different execution profiles.
+runs end-to-end tests, which exercise a large number of operations by calling the Apptainer CLI with different execution profiles.

 Note

-Running the full test suite requires a docker installation, and nc in order to test docker and instance/networking functionality.
+Running the full test suite requires a docker

-Apptainer must be installed with suid in order to run the full test suite, as it must run the CLI with setuid privilege for the starter-suid binary.
+Apptainer must be installed with suid in order to run the full test suite,

 Warning

-sudo privilege is required to run the full tests, and you should not run the tests on a production system.
-We recommend running the tests in an isolated development or build environment.
+not run the tests on a production system.
+We recommend running the

 Installation on Windows or Mac